Spectral properties of kernel matrices in the flat limit: Introduction

-In infinitely smooth kernels like the Gaussian kernel, as shown in \SB{\cite{schaback2005multivariate,wathen2015eigenvalues}}, there are as many eigenvalues of order $\O(\varepsilon^{2k})$ as there are monomials of degree $k$ in dimension $d$: for instance, there are 4 monomials of degree 3 in dimension 2, and so 4 eigenvalues of order $\O(\varepsilon^{8})$.
-An example is shown on \Cref{fig:eval-gaussian-kernel-2d}.
-In finitely-smooth kernels like the exponential kernel, there are $r$ successive groups of eigenvalues with order $\O(1)$, $\O(\varepsilon^2)$, ..., up to $\O(\varepsilon^{2r-2})$.
+In infinitely smooth kernels like the Gaussian kernel, as shown in \cite{schaback2005multivariate,wathen2015eigenvalues}, there are as many eigenvalues of order $\O(\varepsilon^{2k})$ as there are monomials of degree $k$ in dimension $d$: for instance, there are 4 monomials of degree 3 in dimension 2, and so 4 eigenvalues of order $\O(\varepsilon^{8})$.
+An example is shown in \Cref{fig:eval-gaussian-kernel-2d}.
+In finitely smooth kernels like the exponential kernel, there are $r$ successive groups of eigenvalues with order $\O(1)$, $\O(\varepsilon^2)$, ..., up to $\O(\varepsilon^{2r-2})$.
 Following that, all remaining eigenvalues have order $\O(\varepsilon^{2r-1})$, just like in the one-dimensional case.

 We show in \Cref{thm:nd_smooth_ev}, that the main terms of these eigenvalues in each group can be computed from the QR factorization of the Vandermonde matrix and a Schur complement associated with the Wronskian matrix of the kernel.
-In the finite smoothness case, the same expansions are valid until the smoothness order, and the last group of eigenvalues is given by the eigenvalues of the projected distance matrix, as in the one-dimensional case.
+In the finite smoothness case (see \Cref{fig:eval-fsmooth-kernel-2d}), the same expansions are valid until the smoothness order, and the last group of eigenvalues is given by the eigenvalues of the projected distance matrix, as in the one-dimensional case.

-Finally, in the multivariate case, \ku \Cref{thm:nd_smooth_ev} characterises \fin the eigenprojectors.
-In a nutshell, the \ku invariant \fin subspaces associated with each group of eigenvalues are spanned by orthogonal polynomials of a certain order.
+Finally, in the multivariate case, \Cref{thm:nd_smooth_ev} characterises the eigenprojectors.
+In a nutshell, the invariant subspaces associated with each group of eigenvalues are spanned by orthogonal polynomials of a certain order.
 The eigenvectors are the subject of a conjecture given in section \ref{sec:eigenvectors}, which we believe to be quite solid.